| Egypt to Auckland,

 the Water Organ.
 Very few stunning specimens were to be

+seen there.
 Our next stop was to be

 the Rotorua Museum.
 I was a little hesitant to pay the